marioa/MPI-from-scratch/README.md

 ## More topologies

+We have seen that we can create simple topologies, like a 1-dimensional ring, ourselves.
+When going to higher dimensions this becomes a little bit more challenging.
+Luckily MPI provides you with function calls that facilitate this process.

 ---

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br/>This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.